-- 1. To describe the importance of a thorough history taking and physical examination in EIMC. - 2.
-To describe EIMC eligibility criteria - 3.
-To describe when male circumcision does not have to be performed in early infancy and why referral to specialty care may be the most appropriate course of action.
+- 1. Describe the importance of a thorough history taking and physical examination in EIMC. - 2.
+List contraindications for EIMC.

-DESCRIPTION: Review chapter 4 and provide brief answers the question below
+Description: Review chapter 4 and provide brief answers to the question below

-1. What are the FIVE eligibility criteria for routine EIMC?
+- 1. What are the FIVE eligibility criteria for routine EIMC? - 2.
+Please mark TRUE or FALSE